Government procurement: Centralized purchasing in public procurement

-However, other centralization aspects are often criticized.
+Other centralization aspects are often criticized.
 Discussed drawbacks are often connected to the decentralization theorem stated by American economist Wallace E. Oates in 1972.
 The theorem claims that a decentralized system is more efficient, because of the information asymmetry between local and central government.
 Procurement centralization might also negatively impact supply side.
 Higher procured values might require higher capacity of supplying company and it might create barrier to entry for small or medium companies.
 Consequently, it might lead to monopolizing public procurement market.
 Critics also mention that only some goods can be purchased centrally.
 Goods that are heterogeneous or they have many characteristics are not suitable for this strategy.

 Thresholds

 Under many jurisdictions, there are certain thresholds in value which oblige procurers to publish tender details and information on contracts awarded and expenditure incurred, and to follow specific procurement procedures.
 Greater transparency and regulatory compliance are incurred at higher levels of expenditure.
 For example, the GPA applies to the letting of "any procurement contract with a value that reaches or exceeds the amounts ('thresholds') set in the Agreement".